 Choosing a base or a foundational color is essential because you will build your scheme around that.
 A neutral doesn't only mean white.
 It can be any hue although it should be a subtle shade.

 When choosing a color combination, it's best to choose a foundational color that works well with most hues.
 Largely, a warm white (with yellow or pink undertones), to grey, brown, light pink, or off-white can work.
 These can work well with blue, green, pink, or purple.

 'Always begin by choosing your neutrals first,' says Chelsea from Lust Home.
 'These are the colors that may appear in every room to tie everything together.
 Most people choose white as their base color, however warm neutrals with grey, beige or pink undertones can elevate your color scheme.'

 'Since your base makes up the biggest part of your palette, it’s important to choose something relaxing to the eye,' says Sue from paint brand Sherwin Williams.
 'Neutrals offer the most versatility because they go with anything and are easy to build off on.
-Shades like Evergreen Fog (opens in new tab), Urbane Bronze (opens in new tab), and Naval (opens in new tab)all have neutral undertones.'
+Shades like Evergreen Fog, Urbane Bronze, and Naval all have neutral undertones.'

 4. Use a color wheel

 When it comes to layering colors, it's a good idea to get to grips with color theory to understand color rules and determine what type of palette you want to create

 Colors that are beside each other are analogous as they tend to share similar tones.
 So, red, orange, and red-orange would make an interesting color combination.
 Usually, analogous schemes help create a more monochromatic look and need to be used with a peppering of bolder hues else the scheme can seem too one-dimensional.